1948 Ashes series: Second Test, 24–29 June

 Australia's lower order batted the tourists into control on the second morning.
 Despite the loss of Lindwall for 15 at 275/8, Tallon kept on batting, supported by Johnston and Toshack, who scored their highest Test scores.
 Australia's wicket-keeper put on 45 with Johnston—who scored 29— before becoming Bedser's second victim for the morning.
 Toshack then joined Johnston and the last pair put on 30 more runs before Johnston was stumped from Wright's leg spin.
 Yardley was later criticised for not bringing Wright into the attack at an earlier stage, as the Australian tail were dealing well with the English pacemen.
-Bedser was the most successful of the bowlers, ending with 4/100 from 43 overs, while debutant Coxon took 2/90 from 35 overs.
+Bedser was the most successful of the bowlers, ending with 4/100 from 43 overs, while Coxon took 2/90 from 35 overs.

 Lindwall took the new ball and felt pain in his groin again after delivering his first ball to Hutton.
 Despite this, Lindwall persevered through the pain.
 He had Washbrook caught behind for eight in his fourth over.
 Hutton then played outside a Johnson off break and was bowled for 20 to leave England at 32/2.
 Lindwall then clean bowled Edrich before doing the same to Dollery for a duck two balls later.
 England were 46/4 and Australia were firmly in control.
 Compton was joined by his skipper Yardley and the pair rebuilt the innings, scoring 87 runs together in 100 minutes.
 After the tea break, Lindwall and Johnston returned with the new ball.
 Compton edged Johnston into the slips, where Miller took a low catch, dismissing him for 53.
 One run later, Lindwall clipped Yardley's off stump with the first ball of the over to leave England at 134/6 with their skipper dismissed for 44.
 Johnson then removed Evans for nine, before Coxon and Laker put on a 41-run stand for the eight wicket.
 After 85 minutes of resistance, Coxon hit a catch back to Johnson and Laker was caught behind from the same bowler, having already been dropped twice.
 England's last pair added ten runs to close at stumps on 9/207.